jat9292/NFT_marketplace/README.md

 In this project, we create a dapp marketplace for NFTs following the ERC721 standard.

-Go to this website to test the Dapp deployed on the Rinkeby testnet : https://transcendent-stroopwafel-4fa627.netlify.app/
+Go to this website to test the Dapp deployed on the Rinkeby testnet : [INSERT URL]

 ___